absoluteAquarian/AARPG/README.md

 # AARPG
-Absolute RPG - A mod for tModLoader which adds RPG aspects to the game.
+Yet Another RPG Mod - A mod for tModLoader which adds RPG aspects to the game.